 - Take care to gently place ice cubes into your glassware when preparing a Winter Aperol Spritz.
 Use an ice scoop and let the cubes slide in softly to protect your delicate glasses.

-- Chill your ingredients.
+- Chill your ingredients prior to mixing.
 This will help to keep your cocktail cold and refreshing.

-- If you like a sweeter cocktail, you can add a splash of simple syrup.
+- If you like a sweeter cocktail, you can add a splash of simple syrup or fresh orange juice.

-- To bring out more bitter flavor, add a few dashes of orange bitters to your drink or you can also adjust the amount of Aperol.
+- To bring out a more bitter flavor, add a few dashes of orange bitters to your drink, adjust the amount of Aperol, or swap the Aperol for Campari (a more bitter Italian liqueur).

 Suggested Glassware

-A Winter Aperol Spritz is best served in a large wine glass, which allows ample room for ice and garnishes while also providing enough space for the bubbles and aromas to circulate, enhancing the drinking experience.
+A spritz is best served in a large wine glass, which allows ample room for ice and garnishes while also providing enough space for the bubbles and aromas to circulate, enhancing the drinking experience.
 A highball glass could also work well, especially for more casual occasions.

 Here are a few of my favorite glassware options: